JuhBoy/ynov_planner/README.md

  2. dotnet xunit

 Running on mac or windows with visual studio, you can run the tests directly from the UI of your IDE.

+### Design New Tests

+If you are planning to create new tests, make sure to use the nested class pattern.
+Its better for visibilty and architecturing.
+However for Integration tests, It's needed to keep a lone instance of fixtures.
+Use the classic schema One File, One Test Class.
+Implentation of IClassFixture<T> Generic Interface is required to use dependency injection.